pdroooooooo/thorchain_arb_analytics/README.md

 #### Other notes

+1. If you are having trouble reading the to_db file you can try adding the .log extension to it.
-1. If you are having trouble installing sklearn try with * pip install -U scikit-learn *
+2. If you are having trouble installing sklearn try with * pip install -U scikit-learn *
-2. Both cex_price and dex_price distribution graphs behave unexpectedly.
+3. Both cex_price and dex_price distribution graphs behave unexpectedly.
 grafica rara
-3. Trello board can be found here: https://trello.com/invite/b/AMd8fMKZ/ATTI8c3cbb08570b5439c5d424d175892b1254E7AE5F/pgboard
+4. Trello board can be found here: https://trello.com/invite/b/AMd8fMKZ/ATTI8c3cbb08570b5439c5d424d175892b1254E7AE5F/pgboard